fixthestatusquo/proca/README.md

 ## Performance

-Benchmarked at > 1'000'000 signatures per hour on a 16 core
+Benchmarked at > 1'000'000 signatures per hour on a 16 cores

 ## Technology
 Front and back are clearly separated. the backend is a bunch of APIs clearly documented (so it's easier to build a different front end or switch the back end)